 V.A.
 Annual Evaluations

 The annual evaluation is a comprehensive and systematic method of monitoring student progress that also provides students feedback regarding their work in the program.
 Program Area Training Committees evaluate the progress of first-year students at the end of the first semester and all students at the end of each year.
 The evaluation process is designed in part to ensure that students complete their degrees within the planned time frame.
-Students whose progress appears inadequate may be placed on academic probation.
+Students whose progress appears inadequate may be placed on academic probation (V.D.).
 In addition, unsatisfactory performance, as determined by the annual evaluation, may result in withdrawing the student’s support or dismissing the student from the graduate program.
-Program Area Training Committees rely on several sources when gathering information concerning students’ academic and professional activities: the Plan of Study, the Annual Activity Report, practicum and/or teaching evaluations (as appropriate), professional behavior and the student’s vita.
+Program Area Training Committees rely on several sources when gathering information concerning students’ academic and professional activities: the Milestone Acknowledgement form, the Annual Activity Report, practicum and/or teaching evaluations (as appropriate), professional behavior and the student’s vita.

 V.A.1.
 Annual Activity Report